jedisct1/libsodium.js/README.md

 build it, test it, build the wrapper, and create the modules and minified distribution files.

+### Benchmarks

+Run `make benchmark` to measure the performance of the cryptographic functions.
+You can also run specific benchmarks with `bun benchmark/index.ts --only <name>` (use `--list` to see available benchmarks).

 ## Related projects

 * [react-native-libsodium](https://github.com/serenity-kit/react-native-libsodium): React Native bindings to Libsodium matching the libsodium-wrappers package API